benyxxxxx/wav2mp3/README.md

 A command line tool that converts files from wav to mp3

 # To install
-1. Install lame library
-2. Setup LAME_DIR variable in Makefile pointing to the lame install directory
+1. Install lame library, Makefile is pointing to the standard lame install directory.

-run make
+2. run make

 *Compiles on linux and windows (Cygwin)